NFYK12009U Astronomical Data Processing

 http://www.cambridge.org/gb/knowledge/isbn/item1157662/?site_locale=en_GB

-It is strongly recommended to have a basic knowledge of Python programming, e.g. acquired through the Dat-F course or similar basic course in Python programming.
+It is a requirement to have a basic knowledge of Python programming, e.g. acquired through the Dat-F course or similar basic course in Python programming, since no introduction to Python programming will be given.

-A brief introduction to command-line communication with Unix is given, but students will benefit from having prior experience with command-line input, programming in simple scripts, and with interacting with program software, since an introduction to use of computers is not given.
+Students will benefit from having prior experience with command-line input, programming in simple scripts, and with interacting with program software.

 Academic qualifications equivalent to a BSc degree is recommended.